johannacarolinep/watercolour-school/README.md

 It contains text confirming the form submission, and sets the expectation on what happens next, to make the user feel safe about the submission.

-The response page also contains another encouragement to visit the company's social media, with clickable icons leading to the Facebook and Instagram page.
+The response page also contains another encouragement to visit the company's social media, with clickable icons leading to the Facebook and Instagram pages.

-Lastly the page contains links to the most probably resources the user could want to go to next, the Materials page, in order to prepare for the course, or back to the Home page.
+Lastly, the page contains links to the most probably resources the user could want to go to next, the Materials page, in order to prepare for the course, or back to the Home page.
 ![Response page](documentation/feature-response-page-desktop.png)